10 productivity tips only a recession could teach you

 Rat race schmrat race.
 Gone are the days of being stuck in a dead-end job where I’m either too scared or too complacent to leave.
 There’s nothing to race for or no one to race against anymore!
 Thanks to a newly leveled-playing field, those of us in the same recession boat get to start from scratch.
 The chance to rebuild and realize our dreams has been reset to “factory default.”

-What Stress?
-What Pressure?
+What stress?
+What pressure?

 Stress and pressure used to gobble up my energy and self-confidence.
 They’re still around, but now they’re my buddies, my allies.
 They wake me up at 4:30 every morning so I can hustle in the most insane fashion until I zonk out every night from being so productive and energetic.
 Now I channel their potentially damaging effects into a white hot flame of motivation.
 Grrr baby grrrr!